 - 1. Develop FHB resistant soft white and red winter wheat cultivars for the northeastern U.S. in collaboration with Gary Bergstrom, Department of Plant Pathology.
 Evaluate our elite lines in the Cornell University FHB Advanced Line nursery. - 2.
 Pyramid FHB resistance genes by hybridizing elite lines with native FHB resistance to exotic sources of FHB resistance both Asian and other sources. - 3.
-Evaluate FHB resistant lines in New York regional and state trials for release, farmer recommendations, and seed increase. - Participate in the coordinated sharing of information from the above activities to generate a comprehensive source of information that can be used in forward breeding strategies. - 5.
-Implement recurrent mass selection in dominant male sterile populations in soft winter wheat backgrounds adapted to the eastern US. - 2 What was accomplished under these goals or objectives?
+Evaluate FHB resistant lines in New York regional and state trials for release, farmer recommendations, and seed increase. - 4.
+Participate in the coordinated sharing of information from the above activities to generate a comprehensive source of information that can be used in forward breeding strategies. - 5.
+Implement recurrent mass selection in dominant male sterile populations in soft winter wheat backgrounds adapted to the eastern US. - 2.
+What was accomplished under these goals or objectives?
 (For each major goal/objective, address these three items below.)

-- 1. We continued breeding and selection of elite winter wheat lines and varieties with native and/or exotic sources of resistance to FHB. - 2.
+- 1. We continued breeding and selection of elite soft winter wheat lines and varieties with native and/or exotic sources of resistance to FHB. - 2.
 We created elite populations segregating for multiple FHB resistance loci that were used with marker assisted selection in variety development. - 3.
-Our FHB trials generated information on which varieties have FHB resistance that was usd for making recommendations for farmers and other stakeholders - 4.
+Our FHB trials generated information on which varieties have FHB resistance that was used for making recommendations for farmers and other stakeholders - 4.
 We distributed information to collaborators and stakeholders. - 5.
 We evaluated our dominant male sterile selections for resistance to FHB.

 - We developed 393 early generation plots and half involved FHB parents in crosses.
-Our screening nursery had 213 plots and all were from FHB crosses.
-Our Preliminary Yield Trial had 296 entries with one or more FHB parents.
-Our statewide trial had 12 soft red and 15 soft white winter entries with below average FHB index and low DON. - 2.
-We evaluated 180 new FHB selected lines in our misted, inoculated FHB nursery. - 3.
-We have evaluated 60 lines extracted from our Half-Sib.
+Our screening nursery had more that 200 plots each year, and all were from FHB crosses.
+Our Preliminary Yield Trial had about 300 entries each year with one or more FHB parents.
+Our state-wide trials had 12 soft red and 15 soft white winter entries with below average FHB index and low DON. - 2.
+We evaluated 180 new FHB selected lines in our misted, inoculated FHB nursery each year. - 3.
 We have evaluated 60 lines extracted from our Half-Sib Recurrent Selection population for 3 years and will prepare a germplasm release next year.
+All lines had FHB resistance equal to or greater than the most resistant checks.